Understanding Compatibility of AR Components

 - Blowback bolt carrier

-- Heavy buffer
+- Heavy PCC buffer

 We cover these conversion paths in our Caliber Conversion article.